ncrypt96/Fake-news/README.md

 This project aims to detect **Fake news**

-We take the URL from the user-> Extract Keywords->Crawl the web for related articles->Comapre the similarity with each article
+We take the URL from the user-> Extract Keywords-> Crawl the web for related articles-> Compare the similarity with each article

 # Installation